taybro23/AboveBoard_MS4/TESTING.md

 -	Navbar correctly collapses on smaller screens including mobile view.
 This has been tested both on Google Chrome devtools and mobile phones
 -	Overall collapsed layout is consistent with rest of the site
 -	Search bar toggle works correctly
--	Site Logo displays on mobile view (bottom navbar) and is correctly hidden when on larger screens
+-	Site Logo displays on mobile view and is correctly hidden when on larger screens

 ### Navbar Search Bar
 -	Focus and hover colours work correctly